amplication/docs/docs/platform-features/blueprints.md

 With Blueprints you can:

-- Describe any piece of software like SDKs, deplyoyment configs, front-end apps, and even Amplication plugins.
+- Describe any piece of software like SDKs, deployment configs, front-end apps, and even Amplication plugins.
 - Create resources using your preferred technologies and frameworks
 - Implement organization-specific development standards
 - Define relationships between different parts of your system